UpstreamAB/UpstreamPowerPack/ITGlue/README.md

-Placeholder for API Powershell scripts for IT Glue
+Placeholder for API Powershell scripts for IT Glue.